CarleeSantel/markov-credit-engine/README.md

 # Markov Credit Engine
 ## Corporate credit rating migration modeling, multi-period default probability, and portfolio stress testing

-Credit ratings don't stay put — they migrate.
-This tool models that migration as a Markov chain using S&P's historical transition matrix (1981–2023 averages), then uses Chapman-Kolmogorov matrix exponentiation to compute default probabilities at any horizon.
+Credit ratings migrate.
+This tool models this migration as a Markov chain using S&P's historical transition matrix (1981–2023 averages), then uses Chapman-Kolmogorov matrix exponentiation to compute default probabilities.
 The portfolio layer calculates expected loss across a book of rated credits (PD × LGD × EAD), and the stress testing tab lets you scale migration intensity to simulate recession-style deterioration.
-Default is modeled as an absorbing state, which means once a credit defaults, it stays there — as it should.
+Default is modeled as an absorbing state, which means once a credit defaults, it stays.

 ---